department-of-veterans-affairs/va.gov-cms/READMES/drupal-memcache.md

 The Memcache extension will be restored on the next deploy, or the file can simply be moved back into place and Apache reloaded again to reenable it.

 ##### Across Deploys
 If some profound issue with Memcache or its configuration is discovered, Memcache can be disabled by setting CMS_MEMCACHE_NODES to an empty string or unsetting it completely.

+CMS_MEMCACHE_NODES is set in [ansible/deployment/config/cms-vagov-prod.yml](https://github.com/department-of-veterans-affairs/devops/blob/master/ansible/deployment/config/cms-vagov-prod.yml).

-This will persist across deploys.
+This change will persist across deploys.

 #### Tugboat
 On Tugboat, the path to the ini file will differ: